SchizoDuckie/DuckieTV/EVENTS.md

     Notify that the calendar's date has changed.
 Fired by the calendar internals and observed by the CalendarEvents provider that fetches and serves the calendar events for the date range currently in view

+ -  **storage:hassynced**

+    Background task notifies a possibly active foreground page when a sync has happened.

  -  **storage:update**

     Notify the SettingsSync service that something has changed in the favorite series list.

+ -  **sync:processremoteupdate'**

+     When the StorageSync service is not already syncing, this make sure that local additions / deletions get stored in the cloud.

  -  **timer:created**